-As a Company, we have 6 employees located in offices in Cyprus, as well as in 31/12/2023.
+As a Company, we have 6 employees located in offices in Cyprus, as of 31/12/2023.

 We pursue a dynamic business model, trying to maintain a well-balanced capital allocation in our operations, a geographically diversified strategy and always ensure that compliance rules are strictly respected, especially in the area of anti-money laundering and counterterrorism financing.